 If you do nothing else after reading this article, this is the tip to pick!

 According to science, 92% of people never achieve their New Year’s Resolutions.
-That’s right; this is a goal-setting strategy that will set you up for failure.
 The problem with New Year’s Resolutions is that they're too vague.
 For example, I want to lose weight, I want to start a business, or I want to write a book.

 These resolutions don’t hold you to account for your results because there’s no deadline and no specificity.
 If you lack clarity, it’s all too easy to stay in the status quo.
 After all, we’re creatures of habit and given a chance we’ll revert to what we know [and where we feel comfortable].

-A planner will help you manage your time and your priorities - so you move the needle consistently on what matters most.
+A planner will help you manage your time and your priorities.
+In turn, you move the needle consistently on what matters most.